-Overview This class represents a collection of threads, and other thread groups.
+This class represents a collection of threads, and other thread groups.
 The thread groups form a tree, rooted at the system thread group.
 New threads by default belong to the thread group of their parent thread.
 A thread group can optionally be a daemon thread group, which automatically destroys itself after all threads have terminated and all sub-groups are destroyed.
 A newly created thread group inherits its parent's daemon status.
-The root thread group is a non-daemon thread group.

-Constructors JTCThreadGroup JTCThreadGroup(const char name) Creates a new thread group with the provided name.
-The new thread group's parent is that of the current thread.

-Parameters:

-name - The name of the thread group.

-Throws:

-JTCIllegalThreadStateException - Thrown if the parent thread group has been destroyed

-JTCThreadGroup

-JTCThreadGroup(JTCThreadGroup group, const char name) Creates a new thread group with the provided name and parent thread group.

-Parameters:

-group - The parent of the thread group.

-name - The name of the thread group.
+The root name - The name of the thread group.

-Throws:

-JTCIllegalThreadStateException - Thrown if the parent thread group has been destroyed
+JTCIllegalThreadStateException - Thrown if the parent thread group has been destroyed..

-Member Functions getName()